AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/demon.md

 # Running the Launcher Server as a service

 To ensure stable operation of the Launcher Server, it must be run in the background.\
-In service mode, you will not be able to send commands to the launchserver.
-When you finish setting up, it is advisable to start the launchserver in this mode.
+In service mode, you will not be able to send commands to the launcher server.
+When you finish setting up, it is advisable to start the launcher server in this mode.

 ## Starting via `PM2`